Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/state-aware-interface.md

 ## Model consumption view

-State-aware jobs provide charts that show information about your job runs, and how many models were build and reused by your job per week.
+State-aware jobs provide charts that show information about your job runs, and how many models were built and reused by your job per week.
 In the **Overview** section, the following charts are available:

 Under the **Runs** tab:
 - **Recent runs**